di-unipi-socc/FogDirSim/README.md

  - `POST /api/v1/appmgr/localapps/upload` - To add an application from a file
     - Use this function to upload an application.
 It must have a `package.yaml` file formatted as required for the IOX Application.
 This API accepts the following headers: `x-publish-on-upload`
  - `PUT /api/v1/appmgr/localapps/<appid>:<appversion>` - To update the application metadata, e.g. published status
     - Update an application (i.e. publish it, change description...).
 The original API requires to have all the field returned by the GET API, this API accepts also only the changed field.
-The `<appversion>` can be omitted, in that case its value becames 1.
+The `<appversion>` can be omitted, in that case its value becomes 1.
  - `DELETE /api/v1/appmgr/apps/<appid>` - To delete the application (it have to be uninstalled from every device)
     - Delete an application passing its `<appid>` in the URL.
 This API accepts the following headers: `x-unpublish-on-delete`.
 If `x-unpublish-on-delete` is not specified, its values is `false`.
  - `GET /api/v1/appmgr/localapps/` - Get all the app (published and unpublished)